 1987 Quarter Value: What Any Collector Needs to Know

-Coins appear in different sizes, colors, and forms, but some of them may seem a bit too trite and even platitudinous.
-Even apparently ordinary coins, e.g., the 1987 U.S. Quarter, have the potential to be worthy for coin collectors and the like.
-Yes, there were produced millions of these quarters, but some can be different due to specific characteristics, i.e., condition, mint mark, and uncommon errors as well.
+Coins appear in different sizes, colors, and forms, but some of them may seem a bit too trite and platitudinous.
+Even apparently ordinary coins, e.g., the 1987 US quarter, have the potential to be worthy for coin collectors and the like.
+Yes, there were produced millions of these quarters, but some can be different due to specific characteristics, i.e., condition, mint mark, uncommon errors, and designations.

-Coins appear in different sizes, colors, and forms, but some of them may seem a bit too trite and even platitudinous.
-Even apparently ordinary coins, e.g., the 1987 U.S. Quarter, have the potential to be worthy for coin collectors and the like.
-Yes, there were produced millions of these quarters, but some can be different due to specific characteristics, i.e., condition, mint mark, and uncommon errors as well.
+Coins appear in different sizes, colors, and forms, but some of them may seem a bit too trite and platitudinous.
+Even apparently ordinary coins, e.g., the 1987 US quarter, have the potential to be worthy for coin collectors and the like.
+Yes, there were produced millions of these quarters, but some can be different due to specific characteristics, i.e., condition, mint mark, uncommon errors, and designations.

+Is a 1987 quarter worth anything?
 What about the best way to check coin value in this case?
 Which factors influence the price of 1987 quarters, and why might these be so special?
-Let us briefly go over everything a collector should know about the 1987 quarter and check if this option is appropriate for your collection or not.
+Let us briefly go over everything a collector should know about the 1987 25C and check if this option is appropriate for your collection or not.

 Quick Overview of the 1987 Quarter

-Once, in 1932 to be more precise, the US Mint released a coin that served (and still serves) as a decent 25-cent indicator to pay special tribute to George Washington, but there appeared new iterations of already-existing units of currency from time to time.
+Once, in 1932, the US Mint released a coin that served (and still serves) as a decent 25-cent indicator to pay special tribute to George Washington, but there appeared new iterations of already-existing units of currency from time to time.

 The version of 1987, though, was almost the same.
 It still featured the well-known bust of Washington on the obverse and an eagle on its reverse side.
-These quarters, distinguished by their unique mint marks and struck in a copper-nickel clad composition, were made at the Philadelphia (P) and Denver (D) Mints only.
+These quarters, distinguished by their unique mint marks and struck in a copper-nickel clad composition, were made at three major facilities, i.e., the Philadelphia Mint (P), Denver Mint (D), and San Francisco Mint (S) as well.

 Obverse Design